-7.6 Message 3: Scheduled addressed message
+A3-7.6 Message 3: Scheduled individual addressed message

 This ASM message is used to send data to an individual station, and utilizes MITDMA communication state.
-Multiple transmission of messages, or periodically transmissions of messages may be chained together using the MITDMA communication state.
-The first transmission in the chain will use RATDMA access the link, and all additional transmission will use slots allocated by the MITDMA communication state.
+Multiple transmission of messages, or periodically transmissions of messages may be chained together using the MITDMA communication state as described in § A3-4.5.7.2.

 These transmissions require the destination station to return a message acknowledgment (Message 5).
 This addressed message supplies the return slot for the message acknowledgment.
-Scheduled addressed message is defined in Table 28.
+Scheduled addressed message is defined in Table A3-15.